-Keeping your facebook profile interesting so that your friends comment or like your status can be difficult, but stock photos are a great way to keep your friends up to date, interested and will increase participation on your facebook wall.
+Keeping your Facebook profile interesting so that your friends comment or like your status can be difficult, but stock photos are a great way to keep your friends up to date, and interested and will increase participation on your Facebook wall.
 If you need photos for your Facebook wall, understand first what type of stock photos you can use and how you can use them.

 - As a general rule, do not use face shots, people photos or full body shots purchased from stock photography as this can be interpreted as a personal photo.

 - Let your friends and fans know where you purchased the stock photography.
 Free advertising for the company that supplies stock photography is another way to credit an image.
-The photo labeling options in facebook are the best way to show where you purchased the initial stock photography.
+The photo labeling options on Facebook are the best way to show where you purchased the initial stock photography.